Back

 5. Business Model

-Why it matters: Show how you'll generate revenue and the viability of your model.
+Why it matters: Show how you'll generate revenue and whether your model is viable long term.

 How to approach it?